top of page

 First rustic vinifera variety

-It originates from a natural mutation of the noble grape variety vinifera Gewurztraminer clone 47.
-This first Vitis vinifera grape in my improvement program is more rustic and earlier than all known grapes vinifera varieties.
-Grape variety well suited to clay soils.
-Late bud burst and maturity at the beginning of October in zone 4a.
-Vigorous and very productive variety.
-The grapes at maturity is pink-purple in color, sweet taste, with aromas: exotic, honey, apple, and slightly muscat.
-The grape has a thick skin which protects it from autumn frosts of -3 degrees Celsius, allowing the late harvest.
-The cluster and berry are larger than those of Gewurztraminer clones and have good disease resistance.
-Gewurztraminer RJ produces dry white wines,with aromas of lychee, white flowers and slightly muscat.
-A pink wine can be obtained by skin fermentation, as well as an ice wine (icewin method).
-The grapes remain on the bunch in winter. *Gewurztraminer RJ is protected by Plant Breeders' Rights in Canada.
-The application number is (19-9940 ) and by US Plant Patent in USA (US PP33, 282 P3).
+It originates from a natural mutation of the vinifera Gewurztraminer clone 47 grape variety.
+This first Vitis vinifera grape variety of my improvement program is more rustic and earlier than all known vinifera grape varieties.
+It has a late bud burst like the Chenibec grape variety and a maturity in the middle of October in zone 4a.
+Vigorous and very productive grape variety.
+The grape when ripe is pink-purple in color, sweet, with aromas: exotic, honey, apple, and slightly muscat.
+The grape has a thick skin resistant to autumn frosts of -3 degrees Celsius.
+It produces dry white wines, with aromas of lychee, white flowers and slightly muscat.
+A pink wine can be obtained by skin fermentation, as well as an ice wine (icewine method).
+Rustic grape variety requiring no winter protection.
+The grape clusters remain on the vine in winter.

-Available in Canada and USA
+Available in Canada and United States

 bottom of page